 “Alright?”
 This is usually mumbled or thrown at you in passing by someone and may sound more like “owrigh?”
-You probably get that you are being asked if you are alright, but this one word enquiry is a bit like a nod, using words.
+You probably get the fact that you are being asked if you are alright, but this one word enquiry is a bit like a nod, using words.
 It does not require you to launch into a lengthy and detailed account of your sore throat, or the fact that you left your umbrella on the tube this morning.
 Just shrug and throw back a “fine, yeah,” or something equally vague and mono-syllabic.
 It’s the London way.

 “Mate.”
 A mate is a friend, as in “I was out with my mates last night.”
+Similar to the American pal or buddy.
 It is usually used by men and boys in affectionate reference to each other, but girls can use it too.
-“My China” also means friend and this, of course, is from the Cockney Rhyming Slang: china plate – mate.
+“China” also means friend and this, of course, is from the Cockney Rhyming Slang: china plate – mate.